Aasadeep/Geospatial_Mapping/README.md

 * Using `geopandas`, `pandas` & `folium`.

-* Run `interactive_map_india_bws.ipynb`, it will read data from WRI Aqueduct data downloaded and make Interactive World Map & labelled states in all countries, with Indian Baseline Water Risk Data plotted on top of it.
+* Run `interactive_map_india_bws.ipynb`, it will read data from WRI Aqueduct data downloaded and make Interactive World Map & labelled states in all countries, with Indian Baseline Water Risk Data plotted on top of it as an output `interactive_map_india_bws.html`.